 The weather both inside and out varies a lot.
 Bring layers to add in chilly program rooms, subtract in hot ones, and ensure you’re comfortable in the wide range of weather both inside and outside the hotels.

-WisCon is an energetic, some say whacky, environment.
+WisCon is an energetic, some say wacky, environment.
 Finding stimulation is easy: here are options for managing stress and sensory overload.

 If you need quiet immediately, take an elevator to floors 7 through 11.
 The elevator lobbies there have comfortable chairs and usually no people.

 We’ve created the Quiet Place for those of us who need a break during the con.
-It’s a small dark room on the 2nd floor between conference 1 and 2, with room for up to six members, furnished with comfy chairs, padded benches, footstools and a toilet.
+It’s a small dark room on the 2nd floor with room for up to six members, furnished with comfy chairs, padded benches, footstools and a toilet.
 It’s a good place to catch your breath, listen to your heartbeat, ruminate, and contemplate.
 The Quiet Place works when we respect its boundaries: please, no talking within.
 If there’s someone waiting for a space, yield yours after 30 minutes.
-Breastfeeding mothers are welcome in the Quiet Place.
+Breastfeeding parents are welcome in the Quiet Place.

 Contact with the natural world is close at hand.
 Visit the pocket park at Wisconsin Avenue and W Dayton Street, right and across from the hotel’s main door.
 A stroll around the Capitol Square is an excellent rejuvenator — except during Farmer’s Market 6 am to 2 pm Saturday.
 Feel free to stretch out on the Capitol’s lawn.
 Lake Mendota is also nearby: walk away from the hotel and Capitol down Wisconsin Avenue, and you’ll reach the Edgewater Hotel.
 To its right is a narrow dirt path that leads down to a boathouse that provides a nice view of the lake.
-From the Inn on the Park, stroll three blocks downhill on South Carroll Street to the roof of the Monona Terrace Convention Center overlooking Lake Monona.
+In the opposite direction, stroll down Martin Luther King, Jr. Boulevard on the other side of the Capitol to the roof of the Monona Terrace Convention Center overlooking Lake Monona.

 WisCon provides information in various formats.
 Our most important publication is the Pocket Program Book.
 In addition to regular print, the WisCon web site hosts PDF and HTML versions as soon as they become available, generally the week before the con.
-(These files are available at the con on USB jump drives.)
-A regular pocket program books is included in the membership packet and you can get a large print or Braille version if you contact us before May 1st at firstname.lastname@example.org.
+(These files are available at the con on USB drives.)
+You can also reference programming and general information via the WisSched App, available for Android and Apple devices.
+A paper program is included with membership.
+You can get a large print or Braille version if you contact us before May 1st at email@example.com.